After you get your school offer

 If you applied on paper, we will attempt to send your decision via email.
 If we are unable we will send your decision letter by first class post.

-The allocated school will contact you.
-If you do not hear from them within 10 school days please contact the school directly.
+If you don’t hear from them in 10 days, please contact them directly.

-We recommend you accept the place allocated.
-This will not affect your statutory right of appeal nor any request for your child’s name to be put on a waiting list for another school.
-If you turn down the place at the allocated school, we may not be able to reinstate this if you change your mind and we have no duty to offer an alternative school.
+If you turn down the place at your allocated school this may be given away to another child and we may not offer this again if you change your mind.
+We have no duty to offer another school.
 This may result in your child being without a school place in September.

 Find out why an application may have been unsuccessful